JohnOberhauser/Varda-Theme/font/README.md

+Only install JetBrainsMonoPatchedGlyphs-Regular.tff and the symbola fonts The other doesn't have a custom character I added for neofetch ascii art.
+The character in question is unicode uee44   Character was added using font forge.

-Update: using patched jetbrains font from nerd-fonts https://github.com/ryanoasis/nerd-fonts https://github.com/JetBrains/JetBrainsMono
+Using patched jetbrains font from nerd-fonts https://github.com/ryanoasis/nerd-fonts https://github.com/JetBrains/JetBrainsMono